 The size of our community of users, including both freelancers and clients, is critical to our success.
 Our ability to achieve significant growth in revenue in the future will depend, in large part, upon our ability to attract new users, including large enterprise, global account, and mid-market clients, as well as freelancers that meet the criteria sought by such clients, to, and retain existing users on, our work marketplace.
 Moreover, if we retain users but they do not transact at the rates we expect, our growth will be negatively impacted.
 Achieving growth in, and retention of, our community of users may require us to increasingly engage in sophisticated, costly, and lengthy sales and marketing and internationalization or localization efforts that may not result in additional users that transact on our work marketplace or effectively retain our current users that transact on our work marketplace, or may not do so in a cost-effective manner.
-For example, in 2019 and 2020 we made significant investments in sales and marketing to acquire new clients and drive brand awareness, and have continued to do so in 2021.
-We may also modify our pricing model, offerings, or other services and features to attract and retain such users.
-Such modifications may not have the intended effect of attracting and retaining users and may have unintended negative consequences, such as a loss of users or a reduction of user activity or spend on our work marketplace.
+For example, since 2019, we have made significant investments in sales and marketing to acquire new clients and drive brand awareness, and we expect to increase our investment in brand marketing beginning in the fourth quarter of 2021 and to a lesser extent, we also plan to increase our investment in sales by expanding our sales team beginning toward the end of the fourth quarter of 2021.
+We may also modify our pricing model, or introduce new or modify existing offerings or other services and features to attract and retain such users.
+Such actions may not have the intended effect of attracting and retaining users at the levels we anticipated and may have unintended negative consequences, such as a loss of users or a reduction of user activity or spend on our work marketplace.
 For example, in 2019 and the first half of 2020, we experienced a decline in client spend retention, which we believe was related to the launch of our U.S.-to-U.S. domestic marketplace offering in the second half of 2017.
+In addition, there can be no assurance that our investment in sales and market

-In addition, as discussed below, the COVID-19 pandemic and the resulting global macroeconomic downturn adversely affected our business for a period of time, and may adversely affect it again, including to the extent the pandemic worsens in regions in which a large number of freelancers are located.
-In particular, the increases in user acquisition that we have experienced due in part to the shift toward remote work as a result of the COVID-19 pandemic may slow or decline once the impact of the COVID-19 pandemic is mitigated and users return more frequently to physical offices or are otherwise no longer subject to restrictions related to the COVID-19 pandemic.
+In addition, as discussed below, the COVID-19 pandemic and the resulting global macroeconomic downturn and uncertainty adversely affected our business for a period of time, and may adversely affect it again, including to the extent the pandemic worsens in regions in which a large number of freelancers are located.
+In particular, the increases in user acquisition that we have experienced due in part to the shift toward remote work as a result of the COVID-19 pandemic may slow or decline as the impact of the COVID-19 pandemic continues to subside and users return more frequently to physical offices or are otherwise no longer subject to restrictions related to the COVID-19 pandemic.